charlesreid1/charlesreid1.github.io/pelican/content/square-roots-nm.md

 While the accuracy of Newton's Method for square roots may not be that great, it ain't bad, for 9 lines of code.

+<a name="newton-next"></a>
+## Next Steps

+In a blog post to follow, we'll compare the speed and accuracy of square root computations using Newton's Method to an alternative approach involving the continued fraction representation of square roots.
+This particularly interesting technique can also be used to solve the Pell equation, a quadratic Diophantine equation of the form:

+$$
+x^2 - D y^2 = 1
+$$

+But more on that in a future post...